Connect with others who understand.

 Written by Bora Lee, Ph.D.

-No matter what health conditions you may have, experiencing chest pain or tightness can be terrifying.
+No matter what health conditions you may have, experiencing chest pain or tightness can cause concern.
 One MyLupusTeam member rushed to the emergency room after having these symptoms, only to be diagnosed with heartburn.
 “Anyone have experiences to share with heartburn or acid reflux after taking methotrexate?” they asked.

-If you’re living with lupus and are taking methotrexate (Rheumatrex, Trexall) to help treat joint inflammation and pain, you may develop heartburn and acid reflux, which can be uncomfortable and difficult to manage.
-Some medications used to treat acid reflux can affect the way your body processes methotrexate and may not be safe options for people with lupus.
+If you’re living with lupus and are taking methotrexate to help treat joint inflammation and pain, you may develop heartburn and acid reflux.
+Some proton pump inhibitors (PPIs, which are medications used to treat acid reflux) can interfere with the way your body clears methotrexate.
+This interaction is most important at high methotrexate doses but is less likely at the lower doses used for lupus.
+If you take methotrexate and need acid reflux treatment, your doctor may recommend an alternative or monitor you more closely.

-Read on to learn how you can safely and effectively manage acid reflux while taking methotrexate.
+Read on to learn how you can safely treat acid reflux while taking methotrexate.

 Methotrexate and Lupus

 Methotrexate belongs to a group of drugs called disease-modifying antirheumatic drugs (DMARDs).
 DMARDs are immunosuppressive medications used to treat inflammatory conditions such as lupus, rheumatoid arthritis, and psoriasis.
-Immunosuppressive drugs work by dampening the immune system’s activity.
-Methotrexate is also used at high doses in cancer therapy to slow the growth of cancer cells.
+Immunosuppressive drugs work by slowing down the immune system’s activity.

 Many MyLupusTeam members have shared how methotrexate has helped with their joint pain: